xzel23/jdkprovidergradleplugin/README.md

 ## License

-This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.
 See the `LICENSE` file for details.

 Copyright (c) Axel Howind.